J-Siu/johnsiu.com/content/blog/macos-kvm-remote-connect.md

 ### Bonus - ZSH Functions

-If you want to manage KVM from a Mac and using `zsh`, add following to the end of `.zshrc`:
+If you want to manage KVM from a MacOS and using `zsh`, add following to the end of `.zshrc`:

 ```zsh
 kvm(){